 The Village of Bradner receives its drinking water from five wells that have been designated as a ground water source.
 Wells two and three are located at the municipal building (better known as the 'Light Plant').
-Wells four, five, and six are located behind the water tower at 236 Caldwell.
-Well one is also located at the Light Plant; however this well has been abandoned due to detection of Volatile Organic Compounds.
+These wells were abandoned and plugged in June of 2016.
+Wells four, five, six, seven and eight are located behind the water tower at 236 Caldwell.
+Well one is also located at the Light Plant, however this well has been abandoned and plugged as well.